Amy Walters

 As NPR expanded west, Walters followed.
 A native of Southern California, Walters returned to the golden state as a field producer at NPR's new production facility near Los Angeles.
 She produced NPR's coverage of the Governor Arnold Schwarzenegger's election, award-winning coverage of California's prison system, and the death of pop legend Michael Jackson

-Breaking news takes up much of her time but she has also been recognized for her investigative work.
+Breaking news took up much of her time but she has also been recognized for her investigative work.
 With NPR's crime and punishment correspondent Laura Sullivan, Walters was honored with the DART Award for Excellence in coverage of trauma, the RTNDA Edward R. Murrow Award for Investigative Reporting, and the Alfred I. DuPont-Columbia University Award for their NPR series, "The Sexual Abuse of Native American Women."

 The next year Walters and Sullivan received both The Peabody Award and the Robert F. Kennedy Award for Journalism for their series uncovering the truth about the 1972 murder in Angola, Louisiana.